borgbase/vorta/INSTALL.md

 $ pip3 install vorta
 ```

+### Desktop Tray Icon
+Unless Vorta is started with the `--foreground` option, it will minimize to the system tray without opening a settings window.
+Be sure your desktop environment supports tray icons by e.g. installing this [Gnome extension](https://extensions.gnome.org/extension/615/appindicator-support/).

 ## Distribution Packages
 If available, prefer distribution-specific packages, as they offer better integration.
 (If you added Vorta to a Linux distribution, open an issue or PR and it will be added here.)